jexxa-projects/JexxaTutorials/BookStore/README-PatternLanguage.md

 Apart from providing valid `equals`, `hashCode`, and `toString` method, java records ensure that the so-called canonical constructor is called in all cases.
-This is also true if a record is deserialized and ensures that we have a single point to validate our attributes.
+This is also true if a record is deserialized and ensures that we have a single point to validate our attributes, as you can see in the following:

 ```java
 @ValueObject